 Medical marijuana became legal in Missouri in November of 2018, under Amendment 2.
-While dispensaries are not open at this time, 192 dispensary licenses have been granted, and are slated to open later this year.
+Dispensaries are now operational and have begun sales.
+Only a few storefronts are open at this time; be sure to consult dispensary listings to see if a location is operating yet.
+However, 192 dispensary licenses have been granted, so look for more dispensaries soon.

 Patients with an approved medical card are allowed to possess cannabis at this time.
 Recreational cannabis is currently illegal in Missouri.

 Patients who do not cultivate their own plants (or have plants cultivated on their behalf) are limited to a 60-day supply of cannabis, and those who do cultivate (or have plants cultivated on their behalf) are allowed to possess up to a 90-day supply.
 The state defines a 30-day supply as four (4) ounces of dried, unprocessed marijuana or its equivalent.

 Under the Missouri Department of Health and Senior Services (DHSS) Rules, “four (4) ounces of dried, unprocessed marijuana per qualifying patient, or its equivalent, in a thirty- (30-) day period.
 Under Missouri regulations, one eighth (3.5g) of flower = 1g of concentrate, or 100mg of edibles.
 Where to Buy

 Per Article XIV of the Missouri Constitution, a qualifying medical condition is defined as:

 - A chronic medical condition that causes severe, persistent pain or persistent muscle spasms, including but not limited to those associated with multiple sclerosis, seizures, Parkinson’s disease, and Tourette’s syndrome